magomed066/magomed066/README.md

-##Hi there, I am Magomed Mamergov!
+## I there, I am Magomed Mamergov!
 ## I am a *Frontend developer*!

 ### Languages and Technologies